webpack/webpack-cli/OPTIONS.md

   --optimization-minimize                                                            Enable minimizing the output.
 Uses optimization.minimizer.
   --no-optimization-minimize                                                         Negative 'optimization-minimize' option.
   --optimization-module-ids <value>                                                  Define the algorithm to choose module ids (natural: numeric ids in order of usage, named: readable ids for better debugging, hashed: (deprecated) short hashes as ids for better long term caching, deterministic: numeric hash ids for better long term caching, size: numeric ids focused on minimal initial download size, false: no algorithm used, as custom one can be provided via plugin).
-  --optimization-node-env <value>                                                    Set process.env.NODE_ENV to a specific value.
+  --optimization-node-env [value]                                                    Set process.env.NODE_ENV to a specific value.
+  --no-optimization-node-env                                                         Negative 'optimization-node-env' option.
   --optimization-portable-records                                                    Generate records with relative paths to be able to move the context folder.
   --no-optimization-portable-records                                                 Negative 'optimization-portable-records' option.
   --optimization-provided-exports                                                    Figure out which exports are provided by modules to generate more efficient code.